unbit/uwsgi-docs/index.rst

 .. note::

-  With a large open source project such as uWSGI the code and the documentation may not always be in sync.
+  uWSGI is a very active project with a fast release cycle.
+For this reason the code and the documentation may not always be in sync.
+  We try to make our best to have good documentation but it is an hard work.
+Sorry for that.
-  The mailing list is the best source for help regarding uWSGI.
+  If you are in trouble, the mailing list is the best source for help regarding uWSGI.
+  Contributors for documentation (in addition to code) are always welcome.

 Quickstarts
 ===========